A definitive guide to recurring billing and subscription commerce

 Recurring billing powers many of the services that both businesses and consumers use, rely on, even love every day.
+These automatic payments handle all the payment details on a regular schedule without each person (from customer to payment processor to business owner) having to manage these transactions.
 Can you imagine if each month, you had to remember to pay your Netflix bill or risk losing access to all your shows?
 Or what if your new business needed software licenses for all its employees, and instead of paying a monthly subscription fee, you had to purchase licenses outright for hundreds of dollars each for all of your employees?

 The recurring revenue model is so powerful because it provides subscribers with convenience and access, via a pay-as-you-go model.
 For businesses that sell via subscription, recurring revenue is a predictable revenue stream, which results in a more loyal customer base compared to one-time commerce.
 It also provides ongoing insights from the data generated each month from the convergence of subscriber, billing, and marketing events.

-The staying power of the model and its popular is borne out by data.
-Over the past five years, the subscription e-commerce market has grown by more than 100 percent each year, according to McKinsey.
-The largest subscription retailers generated more than $2.6 billion in sales in 2016, up from a mere $57.0 million in 2011.
+The staying power of the subscription services model and its popularity is borne out by data.
+The subscription e-commerce market value is forecasted to grow to US$2419.69 billion by 2028.
 Many startups, supported by venture-capital investments, have launched recurring revenue businesses in a wide range of categories.

 Let’s dig in further to what recurring revenue is, what it does, and what you as a business or a consumer need to know to take full advantage of this dynamic and ever-evolving business model.

-Subscribers—whether businesses or consumers—benefit in myriad ways from a recurring purchase, as many different industries have discovered.
+Subscribers—whether businesses or consumers—benefit in myriad ways from recurring purchases, as many different industries have discovered.

 The recurring model allows subscribers to amortize the cost of a product or service over time, rather than paying a large upfront cost.
 This is easily demonstrated by the widespread adoption of the SaaS (software as a service) model.
 Prior to SaaS, access to software involved purchasing a license which required a large upfront expenditure and manual software updates.

-As mentioned, businesses that choose to add a subscription component benefit from a consistent recurring revenue stream as well as customer loyalty and ongoing insights that the subscription model can produce.
+As mentioned, businesses that choose to add a subscription component benefit from a continuous revenue stream as well as customer loyalty and ongoing insights that the subscription model can produce.

 Another major advantage of the subscription model is the wealth of data that is generated from the events that occur over the entire subscriber lifetime.
 These include subscriber events such as plan upgrades, downgrades, and one-time purchases.
 Marketing events include promotions via different channels, media mentions, and messaging.
 Billing events typically refer to billing for renewals, add-ons, and other account adjustments.